gaurav-kaushik/sbg-apps/Dockerfiles/README.md

 - Python2: Installing new packages in the continuumio/anaconda container (Python)
 - R: Installing new packages in a rocker/r-base container (R)
 - Bioconductor: Installing new Bioconductor packages from the base image (R)
-- SamTools: Installing SamTools in an ubuntu container

 If you have a request for examples on how to build different kinds of Bioconductor packages, please submit them using a GitHub issue.